School Advisory Council

 3. Teachers, parents, students, and education support employees shall also elect an alternate representative.

 4. The EESAC will be representative of the ethnic, racial, linguistic, and economic community served by Gateway Environmental K-8 Learning Center.

 5. The EESAC may vote to increase the number composing the group.
 They must then submit the request to the Family and Community Involvement Advisory Committee for consideration.

 1. All teachers, student services personnel, and media specialists employed by the school are eligible to be elected teacher representatives to the EESAC.

 2. All other persons employed by the school, including paraprofessionals and those who are not defined as instructional or administrative personnel and whose duties require 20 or more hours in each normal working week, are eligible to be elected as the education support employee representative.

-3. All parents or guardians responsible for a child enrolled in Gateway Environmental K-8 Learning Center are eligible to be elected as parent representatives, with the exception of those parents who are employed at Gateway Environmental K-8 Learning Center.
+3. All parents or guardians responsible for a child enrolled in Gateway Environmental K-8 Learning Center are eligible to be elected as parent representatives.

 4. The students shall be representatives who are enrolled in fifth grade (one) and eighth grade (one).

 1. Teachers and education support employee shall serve for three years and will be eligible for re-election.